-&lt;sup>2 The total project cost for funding (excluding lead service line replacement projects eligible for principal forgiveness) may not exceed \$25M per applicant per year and includes the cost of funded at the base rate as well as the cost financed at an enhanced subsidization rate (Nano, affordability).
+2 The total project cost for funding may not exceed \$25M per applicant per year and includes the cost of funded at the base rate as well as the cost financed at an enhanced subsidization rate (Nano, affordability, lead line replacement).

-$^3$ Systems serving municipalities with MHI $\leq\!65\%$ State MHI (2010 census).
+3 Systems serving municipalities with MHI < 65% State MHI (2010 census).